Scotland’s Covid cases could peak in next couple of weeks – expert

 That is higher than the Omicron peak of 1,571 which was recorded in January this year, with more patients in hospital than at any time since January 27 last year when the total was 2,016.

-She suggested that vulnerable people should be advised to upgrade their masks to FFP2 or N95 masks for more protection.
+She suggested that vulnerable people should be advised to upgrade their coverings to FFP2 or N95 masks for more protection.

 The academic said: “The impacts that the mask wearing makes without many of the other restrictions in place is small, or it’s smaller than it ever was before.